geowarin/geowarin.github.io/content/post/2019/2019-12-20-debugging-webflux-with-intellij.md

  - spring
 categories:
  - webflux
-description: By default, it very difficult to read reactor stack traces.
+Summary: By default, it very difficult to read reactor stack traces.
 Make your life easier with this little tip!
 ---

 By default, when you try to debug project reactor calls, you get something like this: